DataBiosphere/cgp-deployment/README.md

 1. When it asks to launch the server in either `prod` or `dev` mode, type in `prod` mode.
 1. Then, the bootstrapper will ask you if you want to run the boardwalk installer.
 Answer with `Y`.
 1. Next, it will ask whether you want to run boardwalk on dev or prod.
 Type in `prod` mode.
-1. You will be asked to input the following information in the corresponding order:
+1. You will be asked to input the following information in order:
     1. the hostname of `dcc-dashboard`.
 This should be the url host you set in AWS Route 53.
     1. The Google Client ID when you created the Google App for Boardwalk
     1. The Google Client Secret when you created the Google App for Boardwalk